tobilg/facebook-events-by-location/README.md

 2. Use the places to query for their events in parallel (`/?ids={id1},{id2},{id3},...`)
 3. Unify, filter and sort the results from the parallel calls and return them to the client

+Please consider that distance refers to the radius with respect to the latitude and longitude of the location in meters.
 ###Known limitations

 * The Graph API has some "instabilities" with search results.
 It's possible that the amount of results returned can vary between calls within seconds